 Packages that have tracking service or are too large for your mailbox will need to be picked up at the post office window.
-You will receive an email from Pitney Bowes to your student email alerting you that you have a package to pick up.
-Please bring the package pickup slip, "Green Slip", that will be placed in your mailbox.
-Also, you will need to bring your student ID to the mailroom window.
-The mailroom window is open Monday through Friday, 8am to 5pm.
+You will receive an email from Neo Post to your student email alerting you that you have a package to pick up.
+Please bring your student ID to the mailroom window to pick up packages.
+The mailroom window is open Monday through Friday, 8 a.m. to 5 p.m.
 All students must present a picture ID to pick up a package.
 Your student ID is preferred but you can use a driver's license or passport as well.
-One of these three are mandatory to pick up packages.